Oscars face a make-or-break moment to build audience | Entertainment

 Three female comedians will share hosting duties, fans will choose two awards, and some acceptance speeches will be recorded before the live broadcast.
 That is part of the plan to shake up this year's Academy Awards telecast, which faces a pivotal test on Sunday to try and rebound from last year's record-low ratings.

-At the same time, producer Will Packer promises the 94th Oscars will celebrate movies around a theme of "Movie Lovers Unite."
-Some presenters, including skateboarder Tony Hawk and rapper Sean Combs, come from outside the film business, a signal the show is not just for cinephiles.
+"We're coming in there with love," Sykes said.
+"We want everyone to have a good time, and we want everybody to feel at ease."
 In its heyday, the Academy Awards reigned as must-see TV and served as a glitzy commercial for Hollywood.
 More than 55 million U.S. viewers tuned in when megahit "Titanic" swept the honors in 1998.

 Last year, when the COVID-19 pandemic prompted organizers to move the ceremony to a train station with limited attendance and no musical performances, viewership sank to 10.4 million on ABC, which has rights to televise the show through 2028.
 And while the audience size is shrinking, the age of viewers watching traditional television, including the Oscars, is rising, said media consultant Brad Adgate.